Sporting Dogs

 About the Golden Retriever

-The Golden Retriever is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Golden Retriever is manageable for most owners.
+The Golden Retriever is a large sporting dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, better suited to homes with outdoor space, the Golden Retriever is manageable for most owners.
 Typically standing 21 to 24 inches tall at the shoulder and weighing 55 to 75 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Golden Retriever brings a distinct combination of traits that sets it apart.
 The Golden Retriever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Golden Retriever loves being close to its people and forms strong bonds with every member of the household.